 To comply with the law and avoid damage to the car the AdBlue® tank should be refilled using AdBlue® solution obtained from a reputable retailer.

 Some motorists may have the Diesel Particulate Filter (DPF) of their car removed.
-This is illegal, voids the operating approval and insurance and will dramatically increase the emission of harmful ultrafine particles.
+It is illegal to drive a vehicle in this condition, results in MOT failure which voids the operating approval and insurance, and it will dramatically increase the emission of harmful ultrafine particles.
 Filters are very effective to control particulate emissions; it implies they need to remain in place.

 Preserving the performance of a diesel car relies on key maintenance practices.